Kirdock/discordjs-voice-recorder/README.md

  skipTime = startRecordTime - userStartTime   // valid if > 0

 each delay when user is silent: startTimeOfChunk = Date.now() - chunkTime;
-silentTimeMs = endDateOfLatestChunk - startTimeOfChunk - 40 // tolerance of 40ms
+  silentTimeMs = endDateOfLatestChunk - startTimeOfChunk - 40 // tolerance of 40ms.
+Node is single-threaded and other tasks distort it

   split into chunks with same length.
 Overflow will be incremented and used for next chunk.
 ```